 i.
 “Turning his face to the wall, thereby both dismissing Isaiah and entering into solitary confinement with God, Hezekiah poured out his heart to the Lord.”
 (Patterson and Austel)

 b.
-Remember now, O Lord: To our ears, Hezekiah’s prayer might almost sound ungodly.
+Remember now, O LORD: To our ears, Hezekiah’s prayer might almost sound ungodly.
 In it, his focus is on self-justification and his own merits.
-It is pretty much as if Hezekiah prayed, “Lord, I’ve been such a good boy and You aren’t being fair to me.
+It is pretty much as if Hezekiah prayed, “LORD, I’ve been such a good boy and You aren’t being fair to me.
 Remember what a good boy I’ve been and rescue me.”

 i.
 But under the Old Covenant, this was a valid principle on which to approach God.
-Passages like Leviticus 26 and Deuteronomy 28 show that under the Old Covenant, blessing and cursing was sent by God on the basis of obedience or disobedience.
-On that principle, David could write in Psalm 15: Lord, who may abide in Your tabernacle?
+Passages like Leviticus 26 and Deuteronomy 28 show that under the Old Covenant, blessing or cursing was sent by God on the basis of obedience or disobedience.
+On that principle, David could write in Psalm 15: LORD, who may abide in Your tabernacle?
 Who may dwell in Your holy hill?
 He who walks uprightly, and works righteousness, and speaks the truth in his heart.
 (Psalm 15:1-2)

 ii.
 But under the New Covenant, we are blessed on the principle of faith in Jesus (Galatians 3:13-14).
 Hezekiah’s principle of prayer isn’t fitting for a Christian today.
 We pray in the name of Jesus (John 16:23-24), not in the name of who we are or what we have done.

 iii.
 “We come across similar pleas again and again in the prayers of God’s children of old.
 The Psalms abound with them.
 But we do not find them in the New Testament.
 The Church bases its pleas on Christ’s righteousness.”
 (Bultema)